CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 The important step is to get the information about where your objects and object derivatives are located written into your [metadata fields]({{ '/docs/metadata/csv_metadata/' | relative_url }}).
 In general, CB-CSV supports three files associated with each record via links added to these metadata columns:

-- `object_download` - the full sized digital object of any format,
+- `object_download` - the full sized digital object of any format.
-    - this could be any format and size you would like to provide to your users, or a link to external resource such as YouTube videos or an article page.
+    - this could be any format and size you would like to provide to your users, or a link to external resource such as YouTube videos or a link to an article.
+    - the object may be hosted with the project, in an external location, or retrieved from an API.
 - `image_small` - a web quality image used to represent objects on Item pages, or in visualizations where a larger than thumb image would be useful.
     - for all Item types should be JPGs approximately 800x800 px max.
+    - the image may be hosted with the project, in an external location, or retrieved from an API.
 - `image_thumb` - a web quality image used to represent the object on visualization pages (i.e. Home, Browse, Map, and Timeline), in a fast, user friendly file size.
     - for all Item types should be JPGs approximately 400x400 px max.
+    - the image may be hosted with the project, in an external location, or retrieved from an API.

 Items are not required to have any objects (in which case they are metadata only records)!
 Items without `image_small` or `image_thumb` will be represented by icons based on their `object_template` or `format` field in visualization pages.